getodk/docs/contributing-tips.rst

 It is okay to abandon an issue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes you simply cannot complete work you have said you were going to complete.
-This could happen because you don't have the skills or knowledge to complete the work, or because the issue cannot actually be completed as scoped, or because you don't have the time.
+This could happen because you don't have all the required skills or knowledge to complete the work, or because the issue cannot actually be completed as scoped, or because you don't have the time.

 Please let the community know in the issue discussion.
 This way, everyone knows that someone else can take up the project (or that we need to rethink it).